NUKnightLab/how-we-work/teams/Software.md

   * Issues: Labels > Questions (answer questions and close them out)
   * Issues: Labels > Bugs (take on Bugs and assign them to yourself)

-The last 2 items (questions and bugs) will probably be focused within one or two repositories (e.g. you will normally only tackle a single bug at a time), but for the overall list, be sure to check through all repositories where you might have relevant issues.
+The last 2 items (questions and bugs) will probably be focused within one or two repositories (e.g. you will normally only tackle a single bug at a time), but for the overall list, be sure to check through all repositories where you might have relevant outstanding issues.

 ## Tools and resources